Bluefriend/Bluefriend.github.io/docs/projects/poseestimation.md

 ## Objective
 ---
+- Capture frame and sensor data on mobile
-Calculate target pose and visualize the result
+- Calculate target pose and visualize the result on PC application

 ## Tools
 ---